starkbank/sdk-python/README.md

 ### Get boleto payment PDF

-After its creation, a boleto payment PDF may be retrieved by passing its id.
+After its creation, a boleto payment PDF may be retrieved by its id.

 ```python
 import starkbank